 Be it enacted, etc., as follows:

-At the first town election following the acceptance of this act the registered voters of the town of Andover shall elect five selectmen of whom two shall serve for terms of three years, two for terms of two years, and one for a term of one year.
-At each annual town election thereafter the voters shall elect in place of those selectmen whose terms are about to expire a like number of selectmen to serve for terms of three years.
-When a vacancy occurs in the office of selectman, the remaining selectmen may at any time prior to the next town election appoint a qualified person to serve as selectman until such election, at which election the voters shall elect a selectman to serve for the unexpired portion, if any, of the original term.
-The selectmen in office at the time of said first election shall continue in office until their successors are elected and qualified.
+At the first town election following the acceptance of this act the registered voters of the town of Andover shall elect five select board members of whom two shall serve for terms of three years, two for terms of two years, and one for a term of one year.
+At each annual town election thereafter the voters shall elect in place of those select board members whose terms are about to expire a like number of select board members to serve for terms of three years.
+When a vacancy occurs on the select board, the remaining board members may at any time before the next town election appoint a qualified person to serve as a select board member until such election, at which the voters shall elect a select board member to serve for the unexpired portion, if any, of the original term.
+The select board member in office at the time of the first election shall continue in office until the successor is elected and qualified.

-The Board of Selectmen shall be considered the makers of policy of the Town government, except as otherwise directed by Statutes or by the Town Charter.
-The Town Manager shall be responsible for ensuring that the boards, officers and representatives of the Town comply with policy determinations of the Selectmen.
+The select board shall be the makers of policy of the town government, except as otherwise directed by statutes or by the town charter.
+The town manager shall be responsible for ensuring that the boards, officers and representatives of the town comply with policy determinations of the select board.

-In addition to the selectmen, the registered voters of the town shall continue to elect the following officials in accordance with any applicable statutes, by-laws and votes of the town:
+In addition to the select board, the registered voters of the town shall continue to elect the following officials in accordance with any applicable statutes, by-laws and votes of the town:

-The selectmen shall appoint a town manager as provided in section six, who may thereafter be removed as provided in section eight.
+The select board shall appoint a town manager as provided in section six, who may thereafter be removed as provided in section eight.

-The selectmen shall appoint a zoning board of appeals, officers and registrars of voters other than the town clerk, a town accountant, and may, after such notice and hearing as they may deem advisable, remove any person so appointed for cause.
-[Amended 4-28-2003 ATM, Art.
-21; approved by Chapter 141 of the Acts of 2004]
+The select board shall appoint a zoning board of appeals, officers and registrars of voters other than the town clerk, a town accountant, and may, after such notice and hearing as they may deem advisable, remove any person so appointed for cause.

 The moderator shall appoint such boards, committees and officers, including a finance committee, as he may now or hereafter be directed to appoint by any applicable law, by-law or vote of the town.

-The town manager shall appoint, subject to the approval of the board of selectmen, upon merit and fitness alone, and may, subject to the provisions of chapter 31 of the General Laws where applicable, remove for cause a town clerk, town treasurer, tax collector, a board of public health, a planning board, a board of assessors, a board of library trustees, a town counsel, and all other officers, boards, committees and employees of the town, with the exception of the elected officials specified in section two, and employees of such elected officials.
-[Amended 4-28-2003 ATM, Art.
-21; approved by Chapter 141 of the Acts of 2004]
+The town manager shall appoint, subject to the approval of the select board, upon merit and fitness alone, and may, subject to the provisions of chapter 31 of the General Laws where applicable, remove for cause a town clerk, town treasurer, tax collector, a board of public health, a planning board, a board of assessors, a board of library trustees, a town counsel, and all other officers, boards, committees and employees of the town, with the exception of the elected officials specified in section two, and employees of such elected officials.

 The number of members of boards, commissions and committees so appointed as provided in the preceding section, the length of the term of each member thereof and of officers so appointed, and the powers, duties and responsibilities of the same shall be as now or hereafter provided by any applicable law, by-law or vote of the town, except as herein otherwise provided.
 Upon appointment and qualification of the various officials as provided for in section three, the term of office and all powers and duties of each person theretofore holding each such office shall cease and be terminated.